woof-software/compound-streamer/docs/Streamer.md

 uint256 slippage
 ```

-The slippage for the Streaming asset oracle's price.
+A flat percentage added to the price of the Streaming asset during calculation.

 ### claimCooldown